Simple Entertaining: The Homemade Veggie Tray

 - Ranch dip

-It’s pretty, it’s healthy, and it’s simple.
+A hand cut vegetable platter is pretty, healthy, and simple.
 I feel good serving it to guests or taking it to an event, even if I’m crossing my fingers that someone else took the time to make buffalo chicken dip.